swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 #=> Updated app/templates/articles/index.html.erb
 ```

 This adds a new route to the `routes.rb`, and generates all necessary files needed to handle this endpoint.
-I'll now visit the `articles/index` template, where you may see, that generator already added a few HTML burden for me.
+Now I need to visit the `articles/index` template, where you may see, that generator already added a few HTML burden for me.
 It uses the `items` list, and loops through them showing the table rows with some hardcoded details.

 ```html
 <h1 class="title is-1">HanamiMastery::Views::Articles::Index</h1>